abbew25/Measuring_bulkflows/README.md

 # Measuring_bulkflows
 Codes to implement various methods to calculate the Bulk Flow from a peculiar velocity survey.
-Currently in the processing of being debugged some issues in my code.
-Probably wouldn't rely on it for accurate calculations at this point...
+This code calculates the MLE Bulk Flow (Kaiser, 1988) and the Minimum Variance Estimator by Feldman et al. (2010) Bulk Flow.

-I should not here also that some parts of this code have been largely inspired by code shared with me by Cullan Howlett.
+I should note here, some parts of this code have been largely inspired by code shared with me by Cullan Howlett to calculate the velocity covariance matrix.

+This code should obtain similar results to the publicly available code of Morag Scrimgeour that computes the same MVE Bulk Flow.

 Should be able to compile the code like this: